edtechre/pybroker/README.md

 ## Algorithmic Trading in Python with Machine Learning

-**PyBroker** is a Python framework for developing algorithmic trading strategies, especially those that use machine learning.
-With PyBroker, it is easy to write trading rules, build models, and analyze a strategy's performance.
+Are you looking to enhance your trading strategies with the power of Python and machine learning?
+Then you need to check out **PyBroker**!
+This Python framework is designed for developing algorithmic trading strategies, with a focus on those that use machine learning.
+With PyBroker, you can easily create and fine-tune trading rules, build powerful models, and gain valuable insights into your strategy’s performance.

 ## Key Features

-- Fast backtesting engine built in [NumPy](https://numpy.org/) with [Numba](https://numba.pydata.org/) acceleration.
+- A super-fast backtesting engine built in [NumPy](https://numpy.org/) and accelerated with [Numba](https://numba.pydata.org/).
-- Easily write trading rules and models that execute on multiple instruments.
+- The ability to create and execute trading rules and models across multiple instruments with ease.
-- Download historical data from [Alpaca](https://alpaca.markets/) and [Yahoo Finance](https://finance.yahoo.com/).
+- Access to historical data from [Alpaca](https://alpaca.markets/) and [Yahoo Finance](https://finance.yahoo.com/).
-- Train and backtest models using [Walkforward Analysis](https://www.pybroker.com/en/latest/notebooks/6.%20Training%20a%20Model.html#Walkforward-Analysis) to simulate real trading.
+- The option to train and backtest models using [Walkforward Analysis](https://www.pybroker.com/en/latest/notebooks/6.%20Training%20a%20Model.html#Walkforward-Analysis), which simulates how the strategy would work during real trading.
-- More reliable trading metrics with randomized [bootstrapping](https://en.wikipedia.org/wiki/Bootstrapping_(statistics)).
+- More reliable trading metrics that use randomized [bootstrapping](https://en.wikipedia.org/wiki/Bootstrapping_(statistics)) to provide more accurate results.
-- Caching of downloaded data, indicators, and models for quicker development.
+- Caching of downloaded data, indicators, and models to speed up your development process.
-- Parallelized computations for faster performance.
+- Parallelized computations that enable top-notch performance.

+With PyBroker, you'll have all the tools you need to create winning trading strategies backed by the power of data and machine learning.
+So why wait?
+Start using PyBroker today and take your trading to the next level!

 ## Installation